Qumulo/docs/administrator-guide/network-multitenancy/partitioning-cluster-into-tenants.md

 ```

 #### Unassigning All Networks from a Tenant
 To unassign all networks from a tenant, clear _the networks that belong to the tenant_.
-Use the `qq multitenancy_modify_tenant` command and specify the tenant and network ID.
+Run the `qq multitenancy_modify_tenant` command and specify the tenant and network ID.

 {{site.data.alerts.note}}
 <ul>